 Report animal cruelty or neglect

-If you are concerned about an animal’s welfare or suspect or witness cruelty, phone the Department of Primary Industry and Resources' Animal Welfare Branch on 1300 720 386.
+If you're concerned about an animal’s welfare or suspect or witness cruelty, call the Department of Industry, Tourism and Trade's Animal Welfare Branch on 1300 720 386.

 All calls received by the Animal Welfare Branch are confidential and you can stay anonymous.